0ndrec/warden_ntfy/README.md

 Prerequisites

-    A Unix-like operating system with bash installed curl must be installed on your system
-    Access to crontab for scheduling the script
+    A Unix-like operating system with bash installed curl and crontab must be installed on your system Access to crontab for scheduling the script

 **Step 1:** Check wardend and download script